isomerpages/pmo-nptd/media-centre/speeches/_posts/2021-02-26-speech-by-minister-indranee-rajah-on-population-at-the-committee-of-supply-debate-2021.md

 In the past two years, we have significantly enhanced access to affordable housing and preschool<sup>3</sup>.

-* We raised the qualifying income ceiling for subsidised housing from $12,000 to $14,000 in September 2019 so that more couples have affordable housing options.
+* We raised the qualifying income ceiling for subsidised housing from $12,000 to $14,000 in September 2019 so that more couples could have affordable housing options.
 Those buying resale flats, can now receive up to $160,000 in housing grants, up from $90,000 5 years ago.

 * We also increased the Additional Subsidy for preschools, and raised the qualifying household income ceiling to $12,000 a month.
 We aim to further lower fee caps at Government-supported preschools, so that working families with a child in full-day childcare pay around the equivalent of fees for primary school plus after-school student care.
 With means-tested preschool subsidies, low- and middle-income households will pay even less.